bestia-dev/GuitaraokeLeader/README.md

 ## android assets and ExternalStorage

 Files that are distributed with the server are called assets.
 They are read-only and accessible with the object AssetManager.
 I want the video files to be downloadable.
-The `Leader` can download any
+The `Leader` can download any `mp4` file from the internet.
-`xxx - guitaraoke.mp4`
-file from the internet.
 It will be saved in the ExternalStorage.
 I used the DownLoadManager object for that.
 This is still a "private" storage only for this app and it does not need any special permission.

-## Leader installs the GuitaraokeServer app
+## Guitaraoke Leader app

-Only the `Leader` needs to install the GuitaraokeServer on his smartphone.
+Only the `Leader` needs to install the `Guitaraoke Leader` on his android device.
 The super short instructions are here: <https://bestia.dev/guitaraoke>.
 The instruction goes like this:
-He downloads the latest signed APK from Github : <https://github.com/LucianoBestia/GuitaraokeServer/releases>.
+He downloads the latest signed APK from Github : <https://github.com/LucianoBestia/GuitaraokeLeader/releases>.
 The smartphone must have enabled `Settings - Security - Unknown Sources`.
 Read more here:
 <https://www.thegeeksclub.com/how-to-install-third-party-apk-on-android/>